The [campaigns] shortcode

 Order campaigns by how soon they are ending (soonest to end is shown first):

-Only show campaigns within the “environment” category:
+Only show campaigns within the “environmental issues” category:

 Only show campaigns by the user with ID 33: